Asking a Course to be reviewed for the Core

-The deadline for Core review consideration of Fall 2021 courses is Wednesday, March 10.
 The Core review request deadline each semester is approximately six weeks before the start of undergraduate web registration to provide the Core curriculum subcommittees with ample review time.
 Courses should be sent to the subcommittees for Core review via the new ACM Tool available either in insideND or by using the link pasted at the bottom of these instructions.

 Each Core review request requires at least two – and may require up to three – supporting documents: